bcaccinolo/game_of_life_ex/README.md

 ## TODO

 - ✅create the module implementing the Game Of Life logic
+- ✅the GenServer keeps a simple state of the cell.
-- 🔥I want a Genserver running and able to take an environment and x & y.
+- ✅the GenServer is able to take an environment and x & y
+    - to calculate the new state for the cell
+    - update the new state

+- the state of one cell will be the GenSenver containing as a state the value of the cell

-- the state will be a tuple of tuple (2 dimensions) the elements in the state will be accessed with: `elem(elem(state, 1), 1)` the elems will be {value(0 or 1), GenServer pid}
+- the Board state will be a double tuple containing GenServers. the elements in the state will be accessed with: `elem(elem(state, 1), 1)` this state is stored in an Agent.

+- 🔥create the Agent building and storing the state.

 - create the agent keeping the state from (1,1) it returns a matrix 3x3, the environment

 - create the GenServer in charge of managing one cell

 ## Installation